-The title of Professor Emeritus is an honorary designation that may be awarded to recognize those who have retired with the earned rank of Associate Professor or Professor after at least 10 years of full-time service to the University, and who have served the University and their field of knowledge meritoriously.
+The title of Professor Emeritus is an honorary designation that may be awarded to recognize those who have retired with the earned rank of Professor or Clinical Professor after at least 10 years of full-time service to the University, and who have served the University and their field of knowledge meritoriously.
 A Professor Emeritus shall not have voting privileges in departmental, School, or University affairs and is not subject to the terms of the Faculty Status and Welfare Handbook except for those provisions describing terms and conditions for retired faculty.

-Awarding of the title of Professor Emeritus shall follow the same process as for tenure and promotion, as articulated in Section VI.
+Awarding of the title of Professor Emeritus shall follow the same timeline as for tenure and promotion.
 This process may begin in the year preceding a faculty member's retirement.